Written by Amy Piser

 • Some homeopathic drugs

-Special handling is required of pharmaceutical waste because of its potential threat to the environment as well as to human safety and health.
+Special handling is required of pharmaceutical waste because of its potential threat to the environment, human safety and health.
 This is due to the chemicals and components found in many pharmaceuticals and drugs, whether they are over-the-counter or prescribed.
 Pharmaceuticals may not be “dumped” in sewers or flushed down toilets or drains.

-In some states, classification of pharmaceutical waste can differ slightly from others.
-For example, in the state of Minnesota, pharmaceutical wastes are to be considered as hazardous waste unless they have been evaluated and determined by the waste generator as being non-hazardous.
+In some states, the classification of pharmaceutical waste can differ slightly from others.
+For example, in the state of Minnesota, pharmaceutical wastes are considered hazardous waste unless they have been evaluated and determined by the waste generator as being non-hazardous.
 Other states may have similar specifications in regard to handling and disposal.

 At the federal level, the Resource Conservation and Recovery Act (RCRA), defines a number pharmaceuticals regulated as hazardous waste.
 It’s important to note that these definitions can also overlap with those of the Drug Enforcement Agency’s listing of controlled substances.
 Among them include phenobarbital and testosterone gels.